Vektor Grafix

-Vektor Grafix was a British computer game development company led by John Lewis and Andy Craven.
+Vektor Grafix was a British video game developer led by John Lewis and Andy Craven.
 Vektor Grafix was founded by Craven and Danny Gallagher in 1986.
-Their first release were home ports of the Star Wars arcade games.
+Their first releases were home ports of the Star Wars arcade video games.
 The Leeds-based company then went on to become a developer of mostly 3D simulation games and was eventually bought by MicroProse in July 1992, becoming their development studio.